 The questions came in many formats, including true/false, multiple choice (usually with four different possible answers) and matching.
 Hypothermia, proper gear, frostbite, rules and regulations pertaining to use of state land and map and compass use were just some of the topics heavily emphasized.
 There were no means overly difficult questions, but a few required some thought, and on several, I made an educated guess between two likely answers.

-Some of the questions (without the answers) as well as I came remember were:
+Some of the questions (without the answers) as well as I can remember were:

 In what ways are synthetically insulated sleeping bags better than down-insulated bags?
 (Multiple choice)